 Related reading: "How to Teach Your Kids to Care About Other People"

-ASK children what another person might be feeling in social situations or public places, like a park or shopping mall.
+ASK children what another person might be feeling.

 - With very young children, keep it simple.
 Make observations or ask obvious, easy questions giving only two opposite emotions to choose from: happy/sad; glad/mad; surprised/excited, etc.